Test Execution Cycle

 Characteristics of Test Execution Tools:

 Test Cycle Closure: Last but not the least significant stage of Software Testing Life Cycle (STLC), the Test Cycle Closure is where the testing team meets and evaluates cycle completion criteria based on test coverage, quality, cost, time, critical business objectives, and software.
 Here, the team members initiate in discussions to assess the features and the qualities of test cases.
-They look into the positive and negative aspects of the test cycle and the areas that needs improvements.
-The main aim of this stage is to remove the process bottlenecks for future test cycles and share best practices for any similar projects in future.

 - Captures tests inputs while tests are executed manually.